 Desde el Aire: Seis Instantes (From the Air: Six Instants) (2010).
-Commissioned by Ana Cervantes for her upcoming CD Cantos de la Monarca/Mujeres de México.
+Commissioned by Ana Cervantes for her CD, Cantos de la Monarca/Mujeres de México.
 Premiered at the Festival Internacional Cervantino, Guanajuato, México, 10/18/10

 Traces/Homage to Bach (2010) for bass flute.
 Commissioned and premiered by Sue Ann Kahn, Mannes College of Music.
 New York City, 3/20/10

 El Jardín de Tomás (Tomas' garden) (2007) for solo piano.
-Commissioned, dedicated to and premiered by David Holzman
+Commissioned and premiered by David Holzman

 Apacible (2004) for